3 Benefits of Cooking With Kids at Home

 Grocery shopping is the first and easiest lesson kids can receive around healthful eating.
 How to choose healthy and fresh ingredients at the store is a skill that parents can teach kids early on.
 Grown-ups get the chance to teach kids what the ingredients are, where they come from, and why they are good for us.

+Cooking itself is also supports important life skills.
 Younger kids can practice and build their fine motor skills in the kitchen by completing simple tasks like chopping, pouring, and mixing ingredients.
 Kids of all ages can practice following directions, collaborating with others, and using basic math (e.g., counting, measuring, making patterns).
-And maybe, just maybe, being a lil’ sous chef helps kids appreciate all the hard work we put in to feed the family!